contentful/contentful-export/README.md

 })
 ```

-The `options` object can contain any of the CLI options, but written with a camelCase pattern instead, and no dashes.
+The `opts` object within options can contain any of the CLI options, but written with a camelCase pattern instead and no dashes.
 For example `--space-id` would become `spaceId`.

 Another option is `errorLogFile`, the location of a file to log errors to.

 ## Limitations

-- This tool exports only your published Content Model, Content and Assets.
-It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version.
-Draft entries are not supported.
+- This tool currently does **not** support the export of space memberships.
-- You can only export the content exported by this tool into an empty space.
-We currently do not support merging content into pre-existing spaces.
+- Exported webhooks with credentials will be exported as normal webhooks.
+Credentials should be added manually afterwards.
-- If you have custom widgets, you need to reinstall them manually in the new space.
+- If you have custom UI extensions, you need to reinstall them manually in the new space.

 ## Changelog